stockphrase/no-silo/content/resources/open-handbook/chapter-8.md

 <div style="text-align:center"> Origins of Taoism: A Fake Essay </div>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A number of scholarly views exist that attempt to explain the nature and origins of Taoist religious practices. <mark>In his book *The Tao Practice*, scholar Rico Burgerton argues</mark> that "Taoism emerged during a period of unprecedented struggle, deprivation, and suffering in the fourth century BCE" (89). <mark>This historical condition, he explains,</mark> resulted in religious and cultural practices and beliefs that valued asceticism and practiced detachment from desire (12).
-However, other historians disagree. <mark>In his "Up and Down of the Tao," Li Chang argues</mark> that Taoism as we know it was largely a creation of the 17th-century, a time of relative prosperity, radical socio-political change, and modernization in China (5). <mark>According to this view</mark>, Taoist asceticism was actually a *rejection* of this tumultuous cultural transformation---an expression of nostalgia for a simpler time in the ancient Chinese past (22).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; A number of scholarly views exist that attempt to explain the nature and origins of Taoist religious practices. <span class="highlight">In his book *The Tao Practice*, scholar Rico Burgerton argues</span> that "Taoism emerged during a period of unprecedented struggle, deprivation, and suffering in the fourth century BCE" (89). <span class="highlight">This historical condition, he explains,</span> resulted in religious and cultural practices and beliefs that valued asceticism and practiced detachment from desire (12).
+However, other historians disagree. <span class="highlight">In his "Up and Down of the Tao," Li Chang argues</span> that Taoism as we know it was largely a creation of the 17th-century, a time of relative prosperity, radical socio-political change, and modernization in China (5). <span class="highlight">According to this view</span>, Taoist asceticism was actually a *rejection* of this tumultuous cultural transformation---an expression of nostalgia for a simpler time in the ancient Chinese past (22).
 But which is the correct answer?
-Did Taoism emerge in a time of poverty or a time of plenty? <mark>In my view,</mark>
+Did Taoism emerge in a time of poverty or a time of plenty? <span class="highlight">In my view,</span>
 both views are problematic . . .
           <div class="edge-shadow"></div>
         </div>